ivy-net/ivynet-docs/docs/client/AVSstartup.md

 # How to start AVS in the bridge mode

-At the moment Ivynet Client can only track AVS's started in the default (bridge) docker network mode.
+At the moment Ivynet Client can only track metrics from AVS's started in the default (bridge) docker network mode.
 Not every AVS has documentation how to do.
 Below a few examples on how to modify a startup script/procedure to start a container with metrics ports exposed for the Client.